 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; convulsions; dizziness; irregular heartbeats; mental or mood changes; pain or redness at the injection site; shortness of breath; tingling or numb hands/feet.
+Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; chest pain; severe headache or dizziness; shakiness; shortness of breath, a big weight gain, or swelling in the arms or legs; slow or irregular heartbeat; tingling or numbness in the hands or feet.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.